The BIG Brands Behind Costco’s Kirkland Signature Items

 10. Chinet vs Kirkland Signature Chinet Plastic Red Cups

-You can score a humongous 240 count pack of these 18oz cups for only $8.99.
-That comes out to just under 4¢ per cup!
-Meanwhile, Target has their own brand of Up & Up 18oz Red Cups that are similar that sells for $5.49 for 72 cups.
-That comes out to just under 8¢ per cup which is double the price of the name brand Chinet cups at Costco.
+You can score a humongous 240-count pack of these 18oz cups for only $13.19.
+That comes out to just under 6¢ per cup!
+Meanwhile, Walmart is currently selling a 100-count pack of 18oz party cups for $13.92.
+That comes out to almost 14¢ per cup which is more than double the price of the name brand Chinet cups at Costco.

 11. Blommer’s vs. Kirkland Signature Milk Chocolate Almonds